 4. Learn to SUP

 Learn to stand up paddleboard on scenic Lake Piuray backed by the dramatic pyramid-shaped Nevado Veronica and snow-capped peaks of Salkantay.
-Just 40 minutes from the city of Cuzco, you and your family will love this thrilling mountain lake adventure.
+Just 40 minutes from the city of Cusco, you and your family will love this thrilling mountain lake adventure.

 At 9,800 feet above sea level, you’ll have spectacular views of mountains scattered with agricultural platforms known as “Inca Andenes” and the traditional town of Chincheros.
 The lake offers excellent conditions for water sports with no wind and waves.
 So, your boards will remain stable.
-It’s a great way for the whole family to unwind and see Cuzco from a different angle.
+It’s a great way for the whole family to unwind and see Cusco from a different angle.

 5. Chocolate-Making Workshop